fakegit/Misc/Manual/en-US/soWatch-mk2.md

 - soWatch! supports at least Firefox 10.0
 - soWatch! equivalent to the lesser function version of soWatch! mk2
 - soWatch! do not have either Player Auto Update function or Toolbar UI
-- If you want to use local players, you have to download or update them manually
+- If you want to use offline players, you have to download or update them manually

+##About Rulelist

+- Read <a href="https://goo.gl/gLzfcS">How to Write Rulelist</a>

 ##How To Use